Qbizinc/qbiz-wiki/training/qram/raw/data_talking_points.md

 One new, hot area is data lineage.

 > The mathematician in me appreciates Delta Lake by Databricks.
-It's actually done right.
+It's data lineage actually done right.
+(Well, 80% of the way; they stopped short because it would be impossible to adopt the final 20%.)
 Don't know if this correct math is actually usable by normal people in practice, though.
 > -- Jenny Kwan